zoemgr/CaloINN_modifications/README.md

 To test this, I removed all events at a given energy from the training set, and evaluated the model’s performance on that specific energy (Slide 20-21).

 I explored three cases:
-- **Medium energy (16 GeV)**: good interpolation both in A.U.C. and chi-squared distance metrics (Slides 22, 23)
+- **Medium energy (16 GeV)**: good interpolation both in AUC and chi-squared distance metrics (Slides 22, 23)
 - **Low energy (512 MeV)**: interpolation was acceptable, but performance was limited due to the high complexity and variability of low-energy showers (Slides 24, 25, 26)
 - **High energy (2 TeV)**: good results at first sight, but I found they were biased due to the very small number of examples, making it hard for the classifier to learn (Slides 27, 28)

 To confirm this last point, I ran two control checks (Slide 29) :
-- I trained a classifier on a dataset where the number of 16 GeV events was artificially reduced to match the number of 2 TeV events -> AUC dropped similarly
+- I trained a classifier on a dataset where the number of 16 GeV events was reduced to match the number of 2 TeV events -> AUC dropped similarly
 - I trained a classifier on the full dataset but evaluated it only on 2 TeV -> higher AUC, confirming that more training samples improve learning

 These tests supported the idea that the original AUC score at 2 TeV was not reliable, as the classifier had too little information to learn effectively.